Department of Behavior Analysis

 Students come to Behavior Analysis at Simmons because of our reputation for focusing on the science of behavior, and consequently, the program opens their eyes to the full scope of the field, and all the ways they can apply behavior analysis.

-- Russell Maguire, Professor and Chair of Behavior Analysis
+- Russell Maguire, Professor, Department of Behavior Analysis

 Student-centered courses and extensive fieldwork prepares our students for success